danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 Even better than the real thing.

 Heightened states of being, as in the impossibility of hearing a multitude of things sounding in a multitude spaces, at a multitude of different times all at once.
 Transcending limitations of time and space through non realTime assemblage.

-There is a line between The Real and the fake.
-This position is defended at any cost.
-The Real can not, _must_ not, allow itself to be devalued.
-A great many people have invested heavily in doing difficult things.
-Shortcuts are frowned upon.

-Authenticity of what exactly?
-Value to be traded in for what?
-Tradition to be upheld for what purpose?
-Cutting corners implies future weakness of structural integrity.
-And so it goes.
-Positions of power are upheld.
-Barriers to entry kept in place.
-Nothing we can do.

 "...through layers of diminishing reality"